Daveawb/Laravel-Datatables/README.md

 #Installation

 ##Composer
-Add the following you your composer.json file
+Add the following to your composer.json file

 ````
 {